okuvshynov/experiments/split_model/README.md

 [x] fix 'eval' mode for phantom layers - dropout is not respected.
 [?] training: fine-tune on a real dataset
 [x] test on cuda
+[ ] pass learning rate around, not configure in 3 different places.
 [ ] optimizations - prefetch the phantom, save asyncronously, measure utilization, etc.
 [ ] get rid of dependency on llama.c on test
 [ ] larger llama2 (15/70)?